machineghost/BackSupport/README.md

 BackSupport
 ===============

-A library that provides some "support" for Backbone (developed at, and with the support of, Syapse.com).
+A library that provides some "support" for Backbone.
+Developed at, and with the support of, Syapse.com.

 BackSupport provides a set of new versions of the core Backbone Classes (Collection, Model, Router, and View), as well as a brand new "BaseClass", and a new extend2 function which supplements Backbone's built-in extend.